seinecle/MapsOfScience/README.md

 ## Why re-doing maps of science all over again?
 A major issue with the maps of science as described above, is that they relied on private data to be built.
 ISI, Web of Knowledge, Scopus, Clarivate: all these products and companies were the providers of the data that was used to build the maps.

-This means that **as the data was private, it was not allowed to share it so that anyone could reproduce, update, build on the maps".**
+This means that **as the data was private, it was not allowed to share it so that anyone could reproduce, update, build new things with the maps.**

 The reality is that today, there is no free and easy way to access maps of science, even if the groundwork for them has been published more than 10 years ago.